 Quality Assurance and Validation

 Maintaining labeling quality requires dedicated validation workflows.
 Best practices recommend that 10-20% of labeled data receives independent review.
 This means your effective labeling capacity drops by 10-20% when you account for quality control time.
-One client discovered their annotators were only productive 65% of the time—the remaining 35% went to training, quality reviews, resolving ambiguous cases, and handling annotation tool issues.
+In production labeling teams, annotators are typically productive only 60-70% of the time: the rest goes to training, quality reviews, resolving ambiguous cases, and handling annotation tool issues.

 Opportunity Costs and Project Delays

 The time investment in building and managing an in-house team represents opportunity cost.
 Your technical leadership spends hours on hiring, training, and operations management rather than model development.
 Your AI engineers create annotation guidelines and debug labeling tools instead of optimizing algorithms.
-A fintech startup calculated they spent 200 engineering hours setting up their in-house labeling operation—hours that delayed their model development by six weeks.
+It's common for fintech teams to burn 150-200 engineering hours setting up an in-house labeling operation, hours that translate directly into weeks of delay on the model itself.

 In-House Data Labeling Cost Analysis